What Does it Take to Be a Locomotive Engineer?

 Locomotive Engineer Employment Estimates

 In 2016, there was an estimated number of 38,800 jobs in the United States for Locomotive Engineer.
 There is little to no growth in job opportunities for Locomotive Engineer.
-The BLS estimates 3,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

 The states with the most job growth for Locomotive Engineer are South Carolina, Arizona, and Texas.
 Watch out if you plan on working in Louisiana, Oregon, or Minnesota.
 These states have the worst job growth for this type of profession.